CIANA Explains: How has COVID-19 Impacted the Immigrant Community in Queens?

 One of the most effective ways to support the community is to fill out the 2020 Census.
-The Census will allot billions of dollars of federal funds to communities across the country, and will fund a number of public services, including health.
+The Census will allot $650 billion of dollars of federal funds to communities across the country, and will fund a number of public services, including health.
 Past undercounts have prevented immigrant-heavy communities from getting necessary funding.

 CIANA has been active in getting out the immigrant count in this year’s Census, which can be used not only for COVID-19 relief, but for funding for clinics, hospitals, and medical equipment overall for the next 10 years.
-Recovering from the effects of the pandemic may take a while, especially in immigrant neighborhoods which have been hit the hardest.
+Recovering from the effects of the pandemic may take a long time, especially in immigrant neighborhoods which have been hit the hardest.
 But the Census assures the federal government will provide funding and resources to communities that need it in order to rebuild and renew.